sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/slack.md

 ## More resources

 - Read [Send Slack alerts with handlers][3] to learn how to add and configure the Sensu Slack Handler plugin.
-- Try the Sensu Slack Handler integration right in your browser with the [Learn Sensu in 15 minutes][6] interactive tutorial.
+- Try the Sensu Slack Handler integration in your browser with the [Learn Sensu in 15 minutes][6] interactive tutorial.

 [1]: ../../../observability-pipeline/observe-process/handlers/